-A new report, which includes a survey of over 1000 employers, argues that the Statutory Sick Pay (SSP) system is broken and needs urgent reform.
+A new report, which includes a survey of over 1000 employers, argues that the Statutory Sick Pay (SSP) rate system is broken and needs urgent reform.

 In What Should an Effective Sick Pay System Look Like?, the Chartered Institute of Personnel and Development (CIPD) shows that nearly two-thirds (62%) of employers agree that the SSP rate is too low and should be increased.
+You should consult our payroll provider in case of any questions.

 Even the majority of SMEs, which would typically find it harder than larger employers to cover increased SSP costs, are supportive of a rate increase (57%).